 The I.C.A.R.E.
 Relationship Model

-The quality of our relationship connections can generally be categorized into five main pillars that form the foundation of a healthy relationship.
-I have taken these pillars and refined them into the primary components of my (I)C.A.R.E. model.
+The quality of our connections with others can generally be categorized into five main pillars that form the foundation of a healthy relationship.
+I have taken these pillars and refined them into the primary components of my I.C.A.R.E. model.

 (I)nvestment

 Routinely check-in with each other and invest in the general health of the relationship.
-Celebrate the positive things that are happening then explore where there is opportunity to further strengthen the relationship.
-Identify counseling goals and objectives and relevant characteristics of a healthy relationship.
+Explore where there are opportunities to further strengthen the relationship and identify counseling goals and objectives.

 (C)onnection

 ARE you there for me when I need you and in the way I need you to be?
-Consistently connect with each other on an emotional and physical level.
 Identify where there are current roadblocks to connecting and then implement new tools and techniques to dramatically improve communication.
-Utilize Active Listening skills to build stronger levels of Emotional Awareness and connection.
-Resolve current relationship challenges related to what you experienced as a child growing up in your Family of Origin.
-Create and support a “Safe Harbor” where you can be open and honest with your partner without fear of conflict, feeling judged, dismissed or not important.
-Address conflict avoidance behaviors with new conflict resolution skills.
+Utilize Active Listening while confirming mutual understanding.
+Resolve repeating cycles of conflict by creating a "Safe Harbor" to be open and honest without fear of feeling judged, dismissed or neglected.

 (A)ffirmation

-Consistently recognize and affirm that the relationship is important by acknowledging and validating each other’s past life experiences, beliefs, values and perspectives.
-Consistently demonstrate appreciation for everything your partner does for you and for others.
+Consistently recognize and affirm with each other that the relationship is important.
+Routinely demonstrate appreciation for everything your partner does for you and for others.

 (R)espect